vanessafarraye/dom_exercises/events/README.md

 - Listen for the `submit` event on the `<form>`.
 - `alert()` the text that is typed into the text field.
 - Notice that the page refreshes (see the URL bar).

+## Part 4

+- Why was the page refreshing in Part 3?
 - Use `event.preventDefault()` to prevent this from happening.

-## Part 4

-- Move the `<script>` element into the `<head>` element.
-- All your event listeners should break.
-Why?
-What errors do you see in your JavaScript Console?
-- Listen for the `DOMContentLoaded` event and put your other code inside of the new handler to get things working again.

 ## Part 5